 The creators of Gïk don't care about that information.
 Their focus is "young people without any wine tradition" who simply want to try something new.
-They've created an anti-technical sheet that asks drinkers to forget everything they know about wine.
+They've created an anti-technical sheet [PDF] that asks drinkers to forget everything they know about wine.
 Don't worry about the wine region.
 Ignore the sommelier's tasting notes.
 Throw out wine traditions.
 They're anti-technical sheet gives this type of vague information:

 - What varietals of grapes go into Gïk?
 Different varieties of red and white.